dbt-labs/dbt-starburst-demo/README.md

 $ cp ./sample.profiles.yml ~/.dbt/profiles.yml
 ```

 4. Open the file, and update the fields denoted by `<>` with your own user, password, cluster, etc. Specify dbt_aws_tgt as your catalog if you want Iceberg tables.
-If not, use dbt_aws_src.
+If not, use dbt_aws_source.
 You can keep the sample schema.

 5. Verify that you can connect to Trino / Starburst Galaxy.
 (If your Galaxy cluster is stopped, it may take a few moments for it to resume.)
 ```